MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdichildwndex-class.md

 ```

 ### Parameters
- [in] *bNotify*
+*bNotify*<br/>
- If TRUE, the active in-place item for the window receives notification of the layout change.
+[in] If TRUE, the active in-place item for the window receives notification of the layout change.

 ##  <a name="removepanefromdockmanager"></a>  CMDIChildWndEx::RemovePaneFromDockManager
  Removes a pane from the docking manager.